 - Term tests may not be held

 - Make up tests may be scheduled during study break

 - Make up tests may be scheduled during reading week, only if mutually agreed upon by instructor and students.

 During the Examination Periods:

 - No make-up tests or mid-term tests may be held

 - Oral exams (including presentation exams) must be scheduled through the Office of the Registrar as per all other exams.

 A student who believes that their written term work has been unfairly marked may ask the person who marked the work for re-evaluation.
 Students have up to one month from the date of return of an item of term work to inquire about the mark.
 If the student is not satisfied with this re-evaluation, they may appeal to the instructor in charge of the course if the work was not marked by the instructor (e.g., was marked by a TA).
 Such re-marking may involve the entire piece of work, and may raise or lower the mark.

-If the department believes that re-marking is justified, the department will select an independent reader.
+If the Department Chair/Institute Director believes that re-marking is justified, they shall select an independent reader.
 The student must agree in writing to be bound by the results of the re-reading process or abandon the appeal.